• 20.03.2025

 The Shift from Spiritual Roots to Material and Media Success

 In recent decades, there has been a striking shift in Russia's public consciousness, where traditional religious traditions are yielding to the pursuit of material and media success.
 Historically, the influence of humanistic ideology—which proclaimed human reason and welfare as the highest values—laid the foundation for resistance against religious dogmas.
 This transformation profoundly affected collective thinking, especially after the collapse of the “Iron Curtain,” when external cultural influences introduced new ideas and caused spiritual instability among people who had lost their former bearings.
 In this context, modern youth increasingly focuses on visual and material success rather than on spiritual heritage, reflecting a widespread shift in societal priorities.
-The result is a dynamic yet contradictory portrayal of contemporary Russian society, where deep historical changes and powerful external influences are transforming traditional values into a new, more pragmatic worldview.
+The result is a dynamic yet contradictory portrayal of contemporary Russian society, where deep historical changes and powerful external influences are transforming traditional values into a new, more pragmatic worldvie

 Read More